 While this trend is fantastic for opening up small spaces, the problem came when people who owned larger properties saw it on the internet.
 Minimalism makes large areas feel cold and soulless.
 It makes your house look like an office space.

-This season, its time to have a little more fun when it comes to decorating and designing the interior of your home.
+This season, it’s time to have a little more fun when it comes to decorating and designing the interior of your home.
 Let’s go through a couple of design ideas sure to spruce up your home.

 The sofa